fly-apps/rate-limiter-demo/README.md

 # Step 0 - Setup

+These instructions should work on Linux, MacOS, and Windows WSL2.

-* Verify that you have `curl` and `flyctl` installed, and can log into your fly.io account.
+* Verify that you have [`curl`](https://curl.se/docs/install.html) and ['flyctl'](https://fly.io/docs/flyctl/install/) installed, and can [log into](https://fly.io/docs/flyctl/auth-login/) your fly.io account.

 * Create an app